lastmile-ai/aiconfig/README.md

 AIConfig is a source-control friendly way to manage prompts and model parameters for generative AI.

-1. **Prompts as configs**: a [standardized JSON format](https://aiconfig.lastmileai.dev/docs/overview/ai-config-format) to store generative AI model settings, prompt inputs and outputs, and flexible multi-purpose metadata.
+1. **Prompts as configs**: a [standardized JSON format](https://aiconfig.lastmileai.dev/docs/overview/ai-config-format) to store generative AI model settings, prompt inputs/outputs, and flexible metadata.
 This allows you to iterate on prompts and model parameters _separately from your application code_.
-2. **Extensible SDK**: Python & Node SDKs to use `aiconfig` in your application code.
-AIConfig is designed to be **model-agnostic** and **multi-modal**, so you can extend it to work with models from any provider for any modality, including text, image and audio.
+2. **Model-agnostic SDK**: Python & Node SDKs to use `aiconfig` in your application code.
+AIConfig is designed to be **model-agnostic** and **multi-modal**, so you can extend it to work with any generative AI model, including text, image and audio.
 3. **AI Workbook editor**: A [notebook-like playground](https://lastmileai.dev/workbooks/clooqs3p200kkpe53u6n2rhr9) to edit `aiconfig` files visually, run prompts, tweak models and model settings, and chain things together.

 > Full documentation: **[aiconfig.lastmileai.dev](https://aiconfig.lastmileai.dev/)**

 ## Features

-Features:

-- [x] **Source-control friendly** format to save prompts and model settings, which you can use for evaluation and reproducibility and simplifying your application code.
+- [x] **Source-control friendly** [`aiconfig` format](https://aiconfig.lastmileai.dev/docs/overview/ai-config-format) to save prompts and model settings, which you can use for evaluation, reproducibility and simplifying your application code.
 - [x] **Multi-modal and model agnostic**.
-Use with any model, and serialize/deserialize data from the same `aiconfig` format.
+Use with any model, and serialize/deserialize data with the same `aiconfig` format.
-- [x] **Prompt chaining and parameterization** with [{{handlebars}}](https://handlebarsjs.com/) templating syntax.
+- [x] **Prompt chaining and parameterization** with [{{handlebars}}](https://handlebarsjs.com/) templating syntax, allowing you to pass dynamic data into prompts (as well as between prompts).
-- [x] **Streaming** supported out of the box, allowing you to get playground-like streaming in CLI, notebooks and any other interface easily.
+- [x] **Streaming** supported out of the box, allowing you to get playground-like streaming wherever you use `aiconfig`.
 - [x] **Notebook editor**.
-Use [AI Workbooks](https://lastmileai.dev/workbooks/clooqs3p200kkpe53u6n2rhr9) to visually create your `aiconfig`, and use the SDK to connect it to your application code.
+[AI Workbooks editor](https://lastmileai.dev/workbooks/clooqs3p200kkpe53u6n2rhr9) to visually create your `aiconfig`, and use the SDK to connect it to your application code.

 ## Install